yelinaung/UnicodeInRuby/README.md

-Myanmar Unicode Testing in Ruby 1.9.3 or 2.0
+Myanmar Unicode Testing in Ruby 1.9.3 and 2.0
 ============================================

+The main purpose is to make the code as burmese as possible and beautiful.
+To be able to replace the Keyword such as require, if , else, def, end we will need to re-compile Ruby interpreter.

 Thanks to this amazing [maginc_encoding](https://github.com/m-ryan/magic_encoding) gem, it's working perfectly with `ruby-1.9.3-p362` .